The History of IASCE

 As other professional organizations took an interest in training, development and research in cooperative learning and cooperation in education, the IASCE refocused its mission to support regional and local efforts for research and practice.

-Between 1990 and 1996, the IASCE worked with several regional affiliates to co-sponsor four large conferences in North America.
-University-based researchers continued to expand the research base for cooperation in such areas as conflict resolution, teacher education, staff development, and special education.
+education, staff development, and special education.
 By the mid 1990s, the IASCE recognized that, although cooperative learning was a regular topic in professional association publications and was widely acknowledged as best educational practice, it had yet to penetrate deeply into institutional and organizational life.
 With this in mind, the Association discontinued publication of its magazine, expanded its newsletter so that it would become a reliable source of information about research, publications, and conferences related to cooperative learning, and focused on projects that brought its expertise to improving teacher education and staff development by working with major research associations and supporting work on several book-length publications.

 The IASCE has sponsored books that mark progress in the field, such as Professional Development for Cooperative Learning: Issues and Approaches (1998) and Teaching Cooperative Learning: The Challenge for Teacher Education.

-During this time, the IASCE also co-sponsored conferences in Australia, the Netherlands, Sweden, and Canada.
-At a conference held in Toronto in 1999, the Association made a strong commitment to increasing its international focus and outreach.
-In keeping with this commitment, the Association lowered membership dues, to make membership more affordable and accessible in developing areas of the world, and expanded its use of electronic communications media to increase access to quality, not-for-profit information about cooperative learning.
-Today, the IASCE website includes links to past newsletters, papers from past conferences, and links to upcoming conferences.
+this commitment, the Association lowered membership dues, to make membership more affordable and accessible in developing areas of the world, and expanded its use of electronic communications media to increase access to quality, not-for-profit information about cooperative learning.
+Today, the IASCE website includes links to past newsletters, papers from past conferences, and links to

 The Association also began to develop new, and diverse, conference venues.
 The 2008 collaboration with the International Association for Intercultural Education (IAIE) is one example of such a venue.